FAQ

 All apprentices must:

-Work with experienced staff, learn job-specific skills and study for a work-based qualification during their working week for example attend college or a training organisation.
+Work with experienced staff, learn job-specific skills and study for a work-based qualification during their working week, for example attending college or a training organisation.

 The apprentice agreement is often referred to as a ‘modern apprenticeship’ it differs from that of an apprentice contract in that the law treats the apprentice in the same way as an employee under a contract of employment with no additional rights.